melvyniandrag/Android12BluetoothDemo/README.md

 with a little of this mixed in: https://github.com/googlesamples/easypermissions

-But had to update a some code and configurations to make it work for Android 12.
+And had to update a some code and configurations to make it work for Android 12 in Android studio with gradle.

 Tested and running fine on
 * Galaxy SM-T380 running Android 9.
 Correctly requests LOCATION permissions for bluetooth.